NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

   $ scontrol show config \| grep -i suspendtime SuspendTime = 3600 sec

-.. rubric:: What logs are needed for the support to research slurm or node not terminated issues?
+**What logs are needed for the support to research slurm or node not terminated issues?**
-   :name: what-logs-are-needed-for-the-support-to-research-slurm-or-node-not-terminated-issues

 The following four log files required to research the root cause.
 Please copy the following log files from the